-Waheto National Park (Formally known as Rancho Guejito)
+Waheto National Park (Also known as Rancho Guejito)

 Waheto is derived from the word Wixe'to, which is the Payomkowishum Indian name for Pine Mountain, or "Sugar Pine Place," a sacred mountain on the northern portion of this land.